 - Igloo Glide Pro Cooler – 110 Quart

 - Pelican ProGear Elite Cooler – 65 Quart

 - Engel Deep Blue Performance Cooler – 74 Quart

 - Koolatron Soft-Sided Electric Travel Cooler – 14 Quart

 - Koolatron P-27 Voyager Thermoelectric Cooler – 29 Quart

 - Coleman PowerChill Thermoelectric Cooler – 40 Quart

 Backpack Cooler Reviews

-If you want the best cooler or best ice chest that you can take for a day trip, picnic, party, or to the beach, this is the right one for you.
+If you want the best ice chest for a road trip or one cooler that you can take for a day picnic or party outdoor, this is the right one for you.
+It is also the best ice chest for the beach because it is light and you can easily carry it on your back.
 OAGear’s Cooler Sports Pack can hold about 20 cans and with ice about 12 cans.